joelparkerhenderson/care-plan/doc/financial-care-plan/index.md

 - [ ] Safekeeping, such as safety deposit boxes

-- [ ] Storage, such as a self-service storage facility
+- [ ] Storage, such as a self-service locker facility

 - [ ] Asset beneficiaries